RichardVerbraak/full-stack-open-pokedex/exercise1.md

 3. Building

 Since Python is an interpreted language and not a compiled language (it does not have to be compiled manually to source code), Python for this assumingly small project without a bunch of extensions, does not need a build tool.

+#### What alternatives are there to set up the CI besides Jenkins and GitHub Actions?

+What I've found so far is another service called CircleCI which is integrated into GitHub.
+It also has great documentation and even tutorials on how to migrate from other CI services like Jenkins or GitLab.

+#### Would this setup be better in a self-hosted or a cloud-based environment?
+Why?
+What information would you need to make that decision?

+Gathering from the information that the app is developed by a team of six, in other words, not a large scale app, I'd say cloud-based would be the best option.
+It's easier to set-up, as in, it doesn't require a lot of time to configurate the whole CI/CD setup as opposed to a self-hosted version.